- Search The Registry

 - My Account

 *Black Lives Matter (BLM) was founded on this date in 2013.
-It is an international activist movement, originating in the Black community, that campaigns against violence and systemic racism toward Black people.
-It was founded by Alicia Garza, Patrisse Cullors and Opal Tometi.
+It is an international activist movement originating in the Black community that campaigns against violence and systemic racism toward Black people.
+Alicia Garza, Patrisse Cullors, and Opal Tometi founded it.

-BLM regularly organizes protests around the deaths of black people in killings by law enforcement officers, and broader issues of racial profiling, police brutality, and racial inequality in the United States criminal justice system.
-The movement began with the use of the hashtag #BlackLivesMatter on social media, after the acquittal of George Zimmerman in the shooting death of African American teen Trayvon Martin in 2013.
+BLM regularly organizes protests around the deaths of black people in killings by law enforcement officers and broader issues of racial profiling, police brutality, and racial inequality in the United States criminal justice system.
+The movement began with the hashtag #BlackLivesMatter on social media after the acquittal of George Zimmerman in the shooting death of African American teen Trayvon Martin in 2013.

-In the summer of 2015, Black Lives Matter activists began to publicly challenge politicians including politicians in the 2016 United States presidential election to state their positions on BLM issues.
-They have also implemented Reparations and protest against the treatment of Palestinians by Israel in their platform.
+In the summer of 2015, Black Lives Matter activists began to publicly challenge politicians, including politicians in the 2016 United States presidential election, to state their positions on BLM issues.
+They have also implemented Reparations and protested against the treatment of Palestinians by Israel in their platform.
 Also, they were instrumental in shifting awareness to balancing congress in the 2018 national election.

 With the 2020 murders of George Floyd, Breonna Taylor, Ahmaud Arbery, Rashard brooks, and others, BLM remains at the front lines of law enforcement and other systemic forms of American and global racism.

 In 2021, the Black Lives Matter Global Network Foundation is now building infrastructure to catch up to the speed of its funding and plans to use its endowment to become known for more than protests after Black Americans die at the hands of police or vigilantes.
 The foundation, widely seen as a steward of the Black Lives Matter movement, says it took in just over $90 million last year, according to a financial snapshot shared.